NBCLab/nimare-paper/_sources/annotation.md

 The cell values indicate the probability of selecting a topic when contructing the given study.
 Practically, this indicates the relative proportion with which the topic describes that study.

-First, we will reorganize the DataFrame a bit to show the top ten terms for each topic.
+First, we will reorganize the DataFrame a bit to show the top ten terms for each of the first ten topics.

 ```{code-cell} ipython3
 :tags: [hide-output]